TaylorOD/Professional_Technical_Interviewee/18_nik_patel/show_notes.md

 ### Episode #18 - Nik Patel - Professional Technical Interviewee with Taylor Dorsett

 ### My guest today is Nik Patel.
 Nik is the CTO and Co-Founder of Cohesion.
 Previously he was a lead and senior software engineer at a number of companies.
-We talk about what he looks for in a senior software engineer at his growing test start up.
+We talk about what he looks for in a senior software engineer at his growing start up.

 - Video: https://youtu.be/YFNyk9zrSxQ
 - Part Two - Technical: https://youtu.be/ur3VYhY9a4s